ahwbest/dr4pl/cran-comments.md

   See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

+  These data sets are NOT intended to be included in the final package

+* checking Rd \usage sections
+  Undocumented arguments in documentation object 'GradientFunction'
+    ‘x’ ‘y’
+  Documented arguments not in \usage in documentation object 'GradientFunction':
+   ‘dose’ ‘response’

+  Undocumented arguments in documentation object 'Hessian'
+    ‘y’

+  Undocumented arguments in documentation object 'dr4pl' ‘constrained’ ‘grad’ ‘init.parm’ ‘method.init’ ‘method.optim’
+   ‘method.robust’ ‘trace’

+  Functions with \usage entries need to have the appropriate \alias entries, and all their arguments documented.
+  The \usage entries must correspond to syntactically valid R code.
+  See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

 There was 1 NOTE:

 * checking R code for possible problems print.summary.dr4pl: warning in printCoefmat(object$coefficients,